ifarady/attention-in-seismic/README.md

 ## Key Features

 - **Light and Efficient Channel Attention**: Inspired by SENet, our attention module offers similar performance benefits but with reduced computational cost through the removal of pooling layers.
-- **Minimal Performance Impact**: Integrating this module into existing models leads to insignificant changes in computational overhead, making it a practical choice for real-world scenarios.
+- **Low Computational Impact**: Integrating this module into existing models leads to insignificant changes in computational overhead, making it a practical choice for real-world scenarios.

 ## Datasets and Results